Superlove (Tinashe song): Music video

 The music video premiered on August 12, 2016, it was filmed in Malibu, California, and directed by Hannah Lux Davis.
 The choreography was by Tinashe's longtime collaborator JaQuel Knight.

-Critical reception
+Reception

-Collin Robinson from Stereogum summarized the video as a "sun-kissed beach clip with Tinashe and a group of bikini-clad "Bae Watch" lifeguards rescuing hot dudes from drowning before they hit some sultry choreography on vintage beach towels".
+Collin Robinson from Stereogum summarized the video as a "sun-kissed beach clip with Tinashe and a group of bikini-clad 'Bae Watch' lifeguards rescuing hot dudes from drowning before they hit some sultry choreography on vintage beach towels".
 Danny Schwartz of HotNewHipHop described the video as the "greatest thing since sliced bread".